HatakekkSheeshh/WC_2022/README.md

 3. **Run the Game:**
    - Once the project is loaded, click the **Play** button in the Godot editor to start the game.
-## License

-This project is licensed under the **MIT License**.
-Feel free to use, modify, and distribute the code as long as proper credit is given to the original authors.

 ---